whizpool/react-native-quick-image-picker/README.md

-# React Native Image Picker
+# React Native QUICK Image Picker

 A React Native module that allows you to select a photo/video from the device library or camera.